irisnet/irisnet/WHITEPAPER.md

 every node can reach an identical state after processing every transaction and block) while huge amount of existing business logic that is not deterministic and might vary at different time and under different environmental parameters.
-Especially these days, business systems have been using more and more computer algorithms（NLP, machine learning, operation research algorithms）for decision optimization.
-In algorithms, very often we purposely add some randomness to make the decision not to get stuck at local optimal states while trying to find a better sub-optimal result.
+Especially these days, business systems have placed an increasing amount of reliance on computer algorithms, including Natural Language Processing ("NLP"), machine learning, and operation research algorithms, for decision optimization.
+In those algorithms, very often we purposely add some randomness to make the decision not to get stuck at local optimal states while trying to find a better sub-optimal result.

 On the other hand, some of the real world business logics are meant to be run once off-chain and shouldn't be implemented as smart contracts this type of replicated computing.
 Integration and collaboration of off-chain services and resources with a distributed ledger is key to further advance the adoption of blockchain technology for more real-world use scenarios.